lz707/nlp_paper_notes/transformer.md

 #### Technical details
 - Attention calculation: Q, K, V
+  Intuitively, Q is what we want to study, V is the knowledge we have, and K is the key to look up that value.
+For example, if we want to calculate the attention for first input token, Q is calculated from the first input, while K and V are from other input tokens.
+Another example is that in Decoder, Q is from exsiting output, while K and V are from input.

-  For each attention head, we have a matrix Wq, Wk, Wv.
+  Technically, for each attention head, we have a matrix Wq, Wk, Wv.
 The matrices are learned, and they are shared across layers.
 Q, K, V are results of input embedding (or previous layer’s output) * Wq, Wk, Wv.
 Attention = softmax(Q*K/sqrt(dk))*V.  sqrt(dk) is a scaling factor to keep the attention stable.

   Jay Alammar has an amazing [visualization](http://jalammar.github.io/illustrated-transformer/)